Qarj/WebImblaze/MANUAL.md

 **{CWD}** : Substituted with the current working directory

-**{PARSEDRESULT}** : Substituted with the result of the response parsing from a 'parseresponse' test case parameter
+**{}** : Substituted with the result of the response parsing from a 'parseresponse' test case parameter

-**{PARSEDRESULT1}** : Substituted with the result of the response parsing from a 'parseresponse1' test case parameter
+**{1}** : Substituted with the result of the response parsing from a 'parseresponse1' test case parameter

-**{PARSEDRESULT2}** : Substituted with the result of the response parsing from a 'parseresponse2' test case parameter

-**{PARSEDRESULT3}** : Substituted with the result of the response parsing from a 'parseresponse3' test case parameter

-**{PARSEDRESULT4}** : Substituted with the result of the response parsing from a 'parseresponse4' test case parameter

-**{PARSEDRESULT5}** : Substituted with the result of the response parsing from a 'parseresponse5' test case parameter
+**{5000}** : Substituted with the result of the response parsing from a 'parseresponse5000' test case parameter

-... and so on up to ...

-**{PARSEDRESULT30}** : Substituted with the result of the response parsing from a 'parseresponse30' test case parameter
+**{ANYTHING}** : Substituted with the result of the response parsing from a 'parseresponseANYTHING' test case parameter

 (See the "Parsing Response Data &amp; Embedded Session ID's" section for details and examples on how to use these {PARSEDRESULT} variables)